 About the Driver

 The PostgreSQL JDBC driver has some unique properties that you should be aware of before starting to develop any code for it.
-The current development driver supports six server versions and six java environments.
-This doesn't mean that every feature must work in every combination, but a reasonable behaviour must be provided for non-supported versions.
+The current development driver supports a number of server versions.
+This doesn’t mean that every feature must work in every combination, but a reasonable behaviour must be provided for non-supported versions.
 While this extra compatibility sounds like a lot of work, the actual goal is to reduce the amount of work by maintaining only one code base.

 The following tools are required to build and test the driver: